ocelot-cloud/website/content/docs/ocelot-cloud/app-store/gitea.md

 When visiting the Gitea web UI for the first time, do the following:

-- Disable **Self-registration** if you want to prevent strangers from registering:
+- Disable Self-registration if you want to prevent strangers from registering:
   Server and Third-Party Service Settings → uncheck 'Disable Self-Registration'
-    - To change this later, access the app.ini file as described above and set the **DISABLE_REGISTRATION** field to true or false.
+    - To change this later, access the app.ini file as described above and set the `DISABLE_REGISTRATION` field to true or false.
-- **Admin Account**: Administrator Account Settings → fill in the required fields
+- Admin Account: Administrator Account Settings → fill in the required fields

 ### Create Users